livrush/fan-yourself/code/_PRESS-RELEASE.md

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  Every time you open Logoer you will be given a randomized logo to draw inspiration from.
+Then, you can either manipulate the provided example or start from scratch to create the logo of your dreams!

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  Logoer helped me raise my business to the next level with a professional logo!

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.